-This year, U of T's Professional Experience Year Co-op Program is celebrating its 40th anniversary.
-It’s the largest program of its kind in Canada, and a key part of U of T's commitment to experiential learning.
-This optional program enables undergraduates who have completed their second or third year of study to build meaningful work experience, strengthen their professional networks and enhance their interpersonal and technical competencies.
-During this period, which lasts 12 to 16 consecutive months, students are full-time employees with a competitive salary.
+U of T's Professional Experience Year Co-op Program (PEY Co-op) is a work-integrated learning program that helps undergraduate students gain 12 to 16 months of paid work experience before they graduate.
+This optional program enables undergraduates who have completed their third year of study to build meaningful work experience, strengthen their professional networks and enhance their interpersonal and technical competencies.
+During this period, which lasts 12 to 16 consecutive months, PEY Co-op students are working full time with a competitive salary.

 Arman Ghassemi, BlueCat Networks